drines-uc/480_S2_demo2/README.md

-This is a git demo
+This is a git yes demo is it?

 This demo is fun